-If you are looking for an affordable, durable and long-lasting floor for your industrial building or factory, then epoxy flooring is an excellent choice.
-It is made up of resins and hardener to create a solid, durable floor.
-It has many advantages and few disadvantages making it a popular choice for warehouses, chemical processing plants, pharmaceutical production, printing houses, food processing plants, bakeries, dairies, abattoirs and breweries.
+Are you looking for a affordable, durable and long-lasting floor for your commercial property, industrial building or factory?
+Then epoxy flooring is an excellent choice.
+It is made up of resins and hardeners to create a solid, durable floor.
+It has many advantages and very few disadvantages making it a popular choice across the commercial and industrial sectors.

-Epoxy flooring has excellent adhesion to concrete, wood and other surfaces, creating a hard-wearing finish providing the underlying surface has been prepared correctly.
+Epoxy resin flooring has excellent adhesion to concrete, wood and other surfaces, creating a hard-wearing finish providing the underlying surface has been prepared correctly.
 It will also protect it from moisture, stains, grease and cracks.

-Epoxy flooring has good colour stability and is available in a wide range of standard and bespoke colours and finishes, such as gloss.
+Epoxy and resin flooring has good colour stability and is available in a wide range of standard and bespoke colours and finishes, such as gloss.
 Most colours can be manufactured in RAL and BS 4800 colours.

 Correct floor preparation of the underlying surface is key to an excellent finish.
 Specialist equipment such as a diamond-headed vacuum-assisted grinder is essential and is best done by a specialist team.
 Any cracks need to be filled, and the underlying surface must be clean and free of any grease, oil, solvents or dust before the epoxy flooring is applied.
-Failure to get the preparation right will reduce the flooring’s effectiveness, adding to the cost and time taken to complete it.
+Failure to get the preparation right will reduce the epoxy flooring effectiveness, adding to the cost and time taken to complete it.

 Epoxy flooring must be applied exactly according to the manufacturer’s instructions and preferably by a specialist team.
 If not done correctly then it may not be as durable and long-lasting as it should be.
 Each coat must dry completely before the next coat is added.
 Failure to apply it correctly could lead to a costly replacement.

-If the epoxy flooring is not maintained properly then cracks and chipping may occur.
+If epoxy flooring is not maintained properly then cracks and chipping may occur.
 Large areas may start peeling off and then the floor will need to be repaired or replaced.

 Once the epoxy flooring has been applied, it can be labour-intensive and costly to change it.
 So make sure you are happy with the colour and design you have chosen before it has been applied.